aflin/rampart/docs/source/mm1.rst

 language itself.

-Most of what you need to know about Metamorph is included at the appropriate places in our documentation.
+Most of what you need to know about Metamorph is included at the appropriate places in the documentation.
 This section is devoted to some of the aspects of Metamorph which were documented early on in the Research & Development of our product line, but may still be of interest for context rich applications or just to the curious user.